Escape over a saddle by coloured noise: theory and numerics: Method of Division

 While the previous section addresses the question of how to overcome complications of degenerate and coloured noise, we now turn our attention to the problem of an infinite time-horizon.
 To this effect, we introduce a new method in a general context, with one illustrative example and a more realistic but still simplified real-world application discussed in the subsequent section.
 This approach is specifically designed for handling transitions from a stable equilibrium to a saddle point, defined to be a hyperbolic equilibrium point with one-dimensional unstable manifold.\\

-We would like to determine the probability rate for transition by computing the minimal rate functional for $T\rightarrow\infty$.
-However, numerical simulation over an infinite time interval is infeasible.
-Approximating it with a finite time interval leads to very different behaviour (if the time interval is chosen too short) or is computationally prohibitive, especially for high-dimensional systems.
-At the same time, any transition trajectory on an infinite time interval spends almost all its time near the fixed points, and only briefly visits the transitional region.
-Any equidistant discretisation of the computational time interval thus constitutes an extremly inefficient use of computational resources, where most effort is spent on regions where the dynamics are almost linear.\\
+We would like to determine the probability rate for transition by computing the minimum of the rate functional for $T\rightarrow\infty$.
+However, numerical simulation over an infinite time-interval is infeasible.
+Approximating it with a finite time-interval leads to very different behaviour (if the time-interval is chosen too short) or is computationally prohibitive, especially for high-dimensional systems.
+Also, any transition trajectory on an infinite time-interval spends almost all its time near the fixed points, and only briefly passes through the transitional region.
+Any equidistant discretisation of the computational time-interval thus constitutes an extremely inefficient use of computational resources, where most effort is spent on regions where the dynamics are almost linear.\\

+Furthermore, considering an infinite time-horizon introduces a numerical issue from time-translation degeneracy.
+Since the action functional is invariant under arbitrary shifts along an infinite time-axis, any time-shift of an optimal trajectory remains optimal.
+Numerically, this degeneracy causes the discretised solution to slide freely along the time domain, thereby severely undermining the robustness and reproducibility of the results and leading to significant instability. \\

-The proposed method, called the Method of Division, tackles the above challenges by focusing the numerics exclusively on the nonlinear transitional regime, using analytical approximations for the semi-infinite intervals near the two equilibria by their linearisations.
+The proposed method, called the Method of Division, tackles the above challenges by focusing the numerics exclusively on the nonlinear transitional regime, using analytical approximations for the semi-infinite intervals near the two equilibria via their linearisations, and requiring the transitional phase to end on a specified surface.
 This approach eliminates unnecessary computation near the equilibria, thus enhancing performance without sacrificing accuracy.
-Furthermore, the approximate dynamics around the endpoints are analysed under an infinite time scale which allows us to study the asymptotic behaviour as $\sqrt{\epsilon} \rightarrow 0$ and $T \rightarrow \infty$ in equation (\ref{equLDP}).
-This makes it possible to study the limiting characteristics of the transition, yielding more meaningful insights into rare event dynamics.\\
+Furthermore, the approximate dynamics around the endpoints are analysed under an infinite time scale, which allows us to study the asymptotic behaviour as $\sqrt{\epsilon} \rightarrow 0$ and $T \rightarrow \infty$ in equation (\ref{equLDP}).
+This makes it possible to investigate the limiting characteristics of the transition, yielding more meaningful insights into rare-event dynamics.
+Imposing a terminal constraint removes the time-translation degeneracy.
+Specifically, we constrain the trajectory to cross a predefined ellipsoid around the saddle at the end of the transitional phase.
+Instead of an ellipsoid, any separating surface between the two equilibria could work, provided that the optimal transition trajectory intersects it transversally at a single point.
+Our choice had the advantage of helping the trajectory to find the saddle\\